 What is the difference between Aliexpress and Alibaba

-The ordering and payment process on Alibaba is often inconvenient for online transactions.
+The difference in the ordering and payment process on Alibaba is often inconvenient for online transactions.
 Some sellers don’t have a “Start order” button, which complicates the purchase process.
 In most cases, buyers have to contact the seller directly to discuss payment and shipping details.
-On the platforn, customers only see products in the catalog, and a personal communication with the seller is required to get detailed information about the price and terms of purchase.
+On the platform, customers only see products in the catalog, and a personal communication with the store is required to get detailed information about the price and terms of purchase.
 In contrast, AliExpress functions as a regular online store, where the entire buying process is organized through the site’s user interface.

 Assortment of goods